 Strengths Logical Efficient Self-reliant Versatile Reliable Decisive Trustworthy Challenges ☐ Need rules, standards, structure ☐ Want clear direction, routine, stability ☐ Resist new, untested ways ☐ Difficulty saying No or delegating ☐ May be inflexible ☐ May be too focused on immediate issues Recommendations The following recommendat best for you. ons are based on your results.
-Consider each and select the ones you think would work consistency to complete there are established pro Appreciates your sense o you, accomplishing goals organization, deadlines a Takes advantage of your common sense to assess Provides you with tasks t situations.
-Adaptable and is done or the problem is Gives you the time and sp oductive environment that provides you with clear expectations and enough structure and your work in an orderly fashion.
-You do your best work when you know what's expected and cesses to follow - or you are given the responsibility to develop them.
-If duty, attention to detail, productivity and determination to complete work on time.
-For and honoring commitments are matters of integrity.
-Lots of people struggle with and detail-oriented work, so these are areas in which you can make a great contribution.
-Desourcefulness and realistic, practical approach to problem solving.
-You use logic and situations.
+Consider each and select the ones you think would work Your Preferred Environment Takes place in a stable, productive environment that provides you with clear expectations and enough structure and consistency to complete your work in an orderly fashion.
+You do your best work when you know what's expected and there are established processes to follow - or you are given the responsibility to develop them.
+Appreciates your sense of duty, attention to detail, productivity and determination to complete work on time.
+For you, accomplishing goals and honoring commitments are matters of integrity.
+Lots of people struggle with organization, deadlines and detail-oriented work, so these are areas in which you can make a great contribution.
+Takes advantage of your resourcefulness and realistic, practical approach to problem solving.
+You use logic and common sense to assess situations.
 You look at the facts and take action.
-That serve a practical purpose and allows you to apply your skills to a wide variety of hardworking, you can figure out how to complete most tasks.
-You'll persevere until the job you're not convinced, ask Remember that by learni Learn to delegate.
-Share reputation for hard work turning out the high qua you can realistically accordance Accept that things aren't the plan and your role in Be open to innovation.
-You are reluctant to change if a new idea is unproven and you can't see a logical basis for it. you're not convinced, ask for a demonstration or other factual evidence to prove the benefit of the new approach.
+Provides you with tasks that serve a practical purpose and allows you to apply your skills to a wide variety of situations.
+Adaptable and hardworking, you can figure out how to complete most tasks.
+You'll persevere until the job is done or the problem is solved.
+Gives you the time and space to focus on your work, with little or no supervision.
+While you work well with a team, you may prefer to work by yourself, at your own pace.
+Be open to innovation.
+You are reluctant to change if a new idea is unproven and you can't see a logical basis for it.
+It you're not convinced, ask for a demonstration or other factual evidence to prove the benefit of the new approach.
 Remember that by learning about other ways of doing things, you can add to your bank of knowledge.
 Learn to delegate.
 Share tasks with others and push back if your workload is becoming unmanageable.
 With your reputation for hard work and reliability, others may have a habit of sending extra tasks your way.
 In order to keep turning out the high quality work you excel at, you need to manage your workload and others' expectations of what you can realistically accomplish.
 Accept that things aren't always predictable.
 You want to do things correctly.
 That means you need to understand the plan and your role in making it happen.
 At times, however, you may have to deal with unclear expectations or a situation where all of the facts aren't apparent.
 So be prepared for some uncertainty and learn to be comfortable consider the "big picture" and how your work contributes to it.